CED With Irinotecan Liposome Injection Using Real Time Imaging in Children With DIPG

 - Patients with newly diagnosed DIPG by MRI; defined as patients with a pontine location and diffuse involvement of at least 2/3 of the pons are eligible without histologic diagnosis.
 For lesions with typical imaging features, biopsy is neither encouraged nor required for eligibility.
 Tumors that are biopsied will be eligible if proven to be supportive of the diagnosis of a DIPG.
 Consensus of diagnosis by the study team must be met.

 - Prior Chemotherapy: Patients should be at least 30 days from last chemotherapy dose prior to start of CED infusion, with exception of antibody half-lives.
 For antibody therapies, at least 3 half-lives of the antibody after last dose of monoclonal antibody should have passed prior to CED infusion.
+Patients less than 30 days from last chemotherapy dose should be discussed with the study chair(s).

 - Age ≥ 3 years of age